Adaptation and Tie Ins

 - "The Blue Spirit": Saving Aang as the title spirit without bending or making a sound.

-- In "The Siege of The North Part 2" After Zhao hires pirates to blow up Zuko's ship, Zuko ... shields himself from the explosion (but still gets injured); disguises himself as a soldier and hides on Zhao's personal flagship. sneaks out when they reach the North Pole, managing to evade Fire Navy scouts and Water Tribe sentries; finds and navigates a series of underwater tunnels, then firebends underwater, at night, in the middle of the North Pole, while oxygen deprived to melt through what looks like half a foot of ice in order to get into the city; sneaks through the Northern Water Tribe without anyone spotting him finds Aang in an out-of-the-way place in a city of probably a thousand people; fights a skilled waterbender (Katara) at night, and almost wins before she freezes him; beats her after the sun comes up and he can melt the ice; carries Aang, a good-sized twelve-year-old, up a cliff and who-knows-how-far across the Arctic tundra in a blizzard, wearing a thin ninja-parka and probably still damp; and finally delivers a heart-wrenching speech about his past, still visibly injured during all of this.
+- In "The Siege of The North Part 2" After Zhao hires pirates to blow up Zuko's ship, Zuko... shields himself from the explosion (but still gets injured), disguises himself as a soldier, and hides on Zhao's personal flagship.
+He then sneaks out when they reach the North Pole, managing to evade Fire Navy scouts and Water Tribe sentries; finds and navigates a series of underwater tunnels; Firebends underwater, at night, in the middle of the North Pole, while oxygen deprived to melt through what looks like half a foot of ice in order to get into the city; sneaks through the Northern Water Tribe without anyone spotting him; finds Aang in an out-of-the-way place in a city of probably a thousand people; fights a skilled Waterbender (Katara) at night, and almost wins before she freezes him; beats her after the sun comes up and he can melt the ice; carries Aang, a good-sized twelve-year-old, up a cliff and who-knows-how-far across the Arctic tundra in a blizzard, wearing a thin ninja-parka and probably still damp; and finally delivers a heart-wrenching speech about his past, still visibly injured during all of this.

 - "City of Walls And Secrets": His Sword Fight with Jet.
 "You want a show?
 I'll give you a show!"
 He doesn't even need his Firebending to be awesome.